yofabronecoforo/C6EGHV/README.md

 ### Standard
 ![Standard Rewards](/IMAGES/Standard.gif)

 These built-in rewards are available for all rulesets.
-New rewards in these categories provided by EGHV are indicated by [ * ] in the table below.
-Available rewards have been rebalanced as follows:
+Existing and new rewards have been rebalanced as follows:

 Goody Hut Type (Weight) | Common (40) | Uncommon (30) | Rare (20) | Legendary (10)
 ------ | ------ | ------ | ------ | ------